BAKED JALAPENO POPPERS

 DAL MAKHANI – lentils in tomato sauce

-img_99945Dal Makhani is an excellent example of how simple cooking can lead to a beautiful rustic plate of comfort food.
-Dal refers to the lentils that encapsulate this stew.
+img_99945Dal Makhani is an excellent example of how simple cooking can lead to a beautiful plate of comfort food.
+Dal refers to the lentils in this stew.
 I only say stew for a lack of a better word, and I definitely will not say that this is a curry.
 Yes, the word curry can be used to describe vegetables or meat in an array of spices, but I find this term too general. img_99542

 img_00163